-Many employers now run volunteering programmes during work hours - at HR GO we have plans to do green acts as a company (find more information on our environmental pledges here).
+Many employers now run volunteering programmes during work hours - at HR GO we have plans to do green acts as a company.

 Or you might choose to volunteer your own time to get involved in projects that improve your own local community, like: